 7. Improving Graduation Rates - Funding is provided for CA to contract with a nonprofit entity that will establish a demonstration site in one or more school districts in Western Washington.
-The goal of the contract is to improve the graduation rates of dependent youth by two percent per year over five school year periods beginning in 2014-15.
-The contracted nonprofit entity and CA will report to the Legislature on demonstration site participation and outcomes for dependent youth.
+The goal of the demonstration site is to improve the graduation rates of dependent youth by 2 percent per year over five school year periods beginning in 2014-15.
 (General Fund-State)